 1957 One new dormitory erected, and improvements made to remaining huts to provide the first County Brownie Pack Holiday House.
 The opening ceremony was held on 29 June and the House opened by the County President HRH The Princess Royal.

-1963 Sadly the House was destroyed by fire 13/14 December.
+1963 Sadly the House was destroyed by a devastating fire in December.

 1967 A new wooden House was erected on the same site with help from the Department of Education & Science and all member of the County and opened on 10 June as the County Training Centre and Brownie Pack Holiday House by the County President, Miss Anne shepherd OBE.
 The House was in continuous use with residential accommodation for 31, with a lounge and adjoining dining room, kitchen, 3 WCs, 2 showers and a subsequently adapted accessible WC with shower.

 1994 Ownership transferred back to North Yorkshire West Guide Association following re-organisation and the House was re-opened by Mrs Jane Garside JP, Chief Commissioner of the Guide Association on behalf of North Yorkshire West Guide Association.

 2016 Planning permission granted to rebuild fully accessible, fit for purpose Centre following 10+ years of planning and consultation with members and other user groups.
 This led the County to appoint a Project Manager and form a Steering group to move the project forward, backed by the enthusiasm of our members.
 Stakeholders were consulted further, fundraising started in earnest and preparations were being made.

 2018 After over 50 years of continuous use and despite on-going maintenance, the building was no longer fit for purpose, did not meet current legislation and had reached a point where repair and renovation was no longer viable.
 We were forced to close the residential areas, followed by other areas and sadly the building started to collapse with the remainder being taken down.